Thunder over the Boardwalk: 2024

-For the second time in its history, the Atlantic City Airshow was canceled for 2024 due to circumstances outside of the organizers control.
+For the second time in its history, the Atlantic City Airshow was canceled for 2024.
 First, in the spring of 2024, there had been some skepticism regarding sources of funding to make the air show possible.
 When the air show's future was up in the air, Gov. Phil Murphy's office said the South Jersey Transportation Authority would give $300,000 to fund the event.
 Then, came word that the US Air Force Thunderbirds would no longer be supporting weekday air shows due to logistical challenges of having to squeeze in a midweek airshow with an airshow either the previous weekend or a week or so afterwards: along with the Blue Angels announcing they didn't even have Atlantic City on their schedule.
 The tipping point came on July 10th, when the act that was supposed to fill the shoes of the Thunderbirds announced they couldn't make it.
-Thus, with no other options available to organizers at the time, they announced the 2024 edition of the airshow was cancelled.

-Photographic challenges

-For a photographer, Thunder Over the Boardwalk presents a challenging set of circumstances to get the best shot.
-The show takes place over the Atlantic Ocean, which means that one is facing the sun all morning and into the afternoon.
-Getting decent pictures of the aircraft as they pass by the casinos is not difficult at all, as well as getting pictures of the Golden Knights as they land, with the casinos in the background.
-Photographers on the beach at show center cannot get that many pictures of aircraft when they are at show left because the Pier at Caesars juts out into the ocean about 1000 ft and is a virtual obstruction either way.
-Because of the pier, aircraft are forced to fly almost half a mile away from the shore line for safety reasons.